Overview of the Examples

 Unexpected Runway Changes by ATC

-- Not reviewing the planned departure route increases the likelihood of pilot deviations; review the planned departure and ask for extra time if necessary.
+- Failure to review the planned departure route increases the likelihood of pilot deviations; review the planned departure and request additional time if necessary.

-- Not reviewing plans for an engine failure after takeoff can lead to taking inappropriate actions due to the state response; thoroughly review and brief engine failure procedures before takeoff.
+- Failing to review plans for an engine failure after takeoff can lead to inappropriate actions due to the startle response; thoroughly review and brief engine failure procedures before takeoff.

 Wake Turbulence During the Taxi and Takeoff Roll